Every portrait photographer needs to know both basic and more advanced female poses.

 Since armchairs are more massive than regular chairs, posing the model in the armchair is great if you want to create a more luxurious, sultry atmosphere.
 If you often shoot boudoir photography, you should have a couple of nice armchairs in different colors.

 Closeups are extremely important in portrait photography.
 When it comes to female poses for closeups, make sure to experiment with various angles, ask your model to slightly tilt her head and if she can, she can try to convey various emotions.
 This might not be easy for amateur models, but more experienced models are usually comfortable with closeups.
-Play with different expressions so that you can find the perfect smile or dreamy gaze.
+Play with different facial expressions so that you can find the perfect smile or dreamy gaze.

 With A Mirror